CIS5650-Fall-2024/Project5-Vulkan-Grass-Rendering/README.md

 |:-:|
 |![](img/fpsVsBlades.png)|

 The frame rate really starts to take a hit once the blade count increases logarithmically beyond a very small number.
-This is expected, and this is exactly where strategies like occlusion culling, grid based binning, etc. will help.
+This is expected, and this is exactly where strategies like occlusion culling, tiling (ref.
+Ghost of Tsushima talk), etc. will help.

 ## References